 This means that you’d still need to pay the rental broker fee to the listing broker even if you don’t have your own tenant’s agent helping you with the search.

 Net effective rent is simply the average monthly amount of rent you pay over the term of the lease, factoring in the free month(s) and the other months when you’re paying the gross rent.

 Even if you must pay the higher gross rent during the months which are not free, you are still paying less than the gross rent on average during the term of the lease.

 With that said, a net effective rent deal can put you in a bind when it comes time to renew your lease.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.